SheCodesAus/she-codes-crowdfunding-api-project-isabelputri/README.md

 # {{ Bring Joy to the Feline Friends of Kitty Cat Island: Tsunami Relief Fund }}

 {{ "Meow!
 Help!
 Emergency on Kitty Cat Island!
 Tsunami has struck and many of our homes have been destroyed.
 We need your help to rebuild and care for all of our feline friends.
 Please donate what you can, every little bit helps.
-We need food, shelter, and medical care.
+We need funds to provide food, shelter, and medical care.
 Thank you for your kindness and generosity.
 Together, we can make Kitty Cat Island a safe and comfortable place for all of us cats.
 Purr-lease help!
 Meow!" }}

+Target audience: Resident, friends and families, cat lovers - Australia and beyond

 ## Features